Techtonica/curriculum/databases/relational-databases.md

 ### Motivation

 To understand, query, and insert information into a relational database, a technology that is commonly used to store data for web and mobile applications.

 ### Objective

-**Students will be able to**
+**Apprentices will be able to:**
 - Explain the purpose of a database
 - Explain the concept of a relational database and the use of schemas to enforce structure
 - Execute basic SQL commands for CRUD with a database